FlashArb-AI/frontend/README.md

 ### 6. Deploy Smart Contract
 In a separate terminal run:
-`npx hardhat run scripts/deploy.js --network localhost`
+`npx hardhat run scripts/deploy.cjs --network localhost`

 Sometimes the deployed address may be different when testing, and therefore you'll need to update the **ARBITRAGE_ADDRESS** inside of the *config.json*

 ### 7. Start the Bot
-`node bot.js`
+`node bot.cjs`

 ### 8. Manipulate Price
 In another terminal run:
-`npx hardhat run scripts/manipulate.js --network localhost`
+`npx hardhat run scripts/manipulate.cjs --network localhost`

 ## About config.json
 ### PROJECT_SETTINGS